jonschlinkert/cross-capture/README.md

 > Capture screenshots programmatically.
 Cross-platform, with support for MacOS (Darwin), Windows, and Linux.

-Please consider following this project's author, [undefined](https://github.com/jonschlinkert), and consider starring the project to show your :heart: and support.
+Please consider following this project's author, [Jon Schlinkert](https://github.com/jonschlinkert), and consider starring the project to show your :heart: and support.

 ## Install